Aotearoa New Zealand, b.1931, d.2018

 - 643 x 905mm

 Much of Vivian Lynn’s art was driven by her desire to challenge and disrupt the established order.
 Here, she has used the analogy of a children’s playground to critique the repressive society she saw around her in 1970s Aotearoa New Zealand.
-The figures riding swings and playing on see-saws are neither young, nor carefree.
+The figures playing here are not young and the games they play are not carefree.
 Instead they are grotesque automatons, imprisoned within a system of conformity.
 It’s an unexpectedly dystopian vision, in which people follow the roles assigned to them without question or agency; mere cogs in an endlessly spinning wheel with no possibility of escape.

 (Perilous: Unheard Stories from the Collection, 6 August 2022- )